tasneem33355/tasneem/README.md

 ## Acknowledgments
+NASA and University of Helsinki for creating Elements of AI and Building AI

 * list here the sources of inspiration
 * do not use code, images, data etc. from others without permission